TZer0/tzer0.github.io/discord.md

 ## General notes about interactions in digital spaces

 * Writing down some rules is a must when the server hits anything beyond 20 users, preferably even earlier.
-If you start creating rules after an incident, the rules will feel as a permanent reminder for the offender and will lead to more negative tension.
+If you start creating rules after an incident, the rules may feel as a reminder for the offender and may lead to more negative tension.
 Rules are in my opinion more about shaping the environment than using the banhammer to enforce them.
 * Make sure to have a suggestions-channel to avoid mods having to handle suggestions in DMs.
 * In larger servers it is necessary to make an internal #moderation-notes-channel.
 It should contain information that every mod needs to know such as:
   * When to use `@everyone` and `@here`